joseortizm/edugrad/readme.md

 - Implement a Transformer architecture with an example of translation
 - Implement a Convolutional Neural Networks architecture
 - Create documentation for students and beginners
-- Anything that can help make Edugrad a better educational tool
+- Anything that can help make eduGrad a better educational tool